DarianaSanchez/bibliography/README.md

 ## Rules
 - Make use of the language mentioned in the email in which you got this test
 - Do not use any frameworks.
 A good developer must know how to select his tools and how to use them.
+(Exactly!
+A good developer would figure that not a framework but one of the many Python microframeworks to build rest apis is the lightweight, stable, time-efficient tool this small project requires)
 - The use of third-party libraries is allowed and encouraged.
 - Make use of .gitignore, keep it clean.